aue/aue.github.io/README.md

 # Personal Site

-Code for my public portfolio.
+Code repo for my public portfolio.
 Meant to be as lightweight as possible.